The owl’s gaze holds an old woman in bark-shadow sleeves

 exiting through the back.

-or timeless spirit.
-Something inside of you knows
+nightmare or timeless spirit.
+Inside you fear

-the future you is making an early appearance.
+a future you is making an early appearance.